-When you visit a website, you may notice the URL in the search bar changes slightly based on your location on the site or which web page you’re on at a given point in time.
+When you visit a website, you may notice the URL in the search bar changes slightly based on your location on the site or which web page you’re viewing.

 For example, you can visit hubspot.com to view and access the tools and services offered.
-You can also visit blog.hubspot.com to access the particular section of the website that hosts the blog content in order to find the tips, tricks, or explanations you need.
-Although the URL changes slightly, you’re still on HubSpot’s website.
+Or, you can visit blog.hubspot.com to access the section of our website that serves blog content.
+Although the URL changes slightly, you’re still on HubSpot’s website, under HubSpot’s domain.

-In this article, we’ll look at the part of the URL that does change — known as the subdomain — and why that is.
+In this article, we’ll look at the part of the URL that does change — called the subdomain — and why exactly that is.

 What is a subdomain name?

-A subdomain name is additional information added to the beginning of a website’s domain name.
-It allows you to separate and organize content for a specific function — such as a blog or an online store — from the rest of your website.
+A subdomain name is a piece of additional information added to the beginning of a website’s domain name.
+It allows websites to separate and organize content for a specific function — such as a blog or an online store — from the rest of your website.

-A domain name typically has two parts: The top-level domain (TLD) is the extension, such as .com or .org, and the second-level domain (SLD) is the unique part of the domain name, such as a business or brand name.
-In the hubspot.com example, .com is the TLD and hubspot is the SLD.
+A domain name typically has two parts: The top-level domain (TLD) is the extension, such as .com or .org, and the second-level domain (SLD) is the unique part of the domain name, often a business or brand name.
+In the hubspot.com example, com is the TLD and hubspot is the SLD.

 What is a subdomain used for?

-Subdomains make it simple for you to organize the various functions of your website, while also making it easier for users to find and use these different functions.
+Subdomains make it simple for you to organize the various functions of your website, while also making it easier for users to find these different functions.

-If you plan to add more functions to your website, such as a store or a forum, you might add a subdomain to your domain to help separate these sections of eCommerce or content from your main website.
+If you plan to add more functions to your website, such as a store, a forum, or a blog, you might add a subdomain to your domain to separate these functions off from your main website.

 You can also use subdomains to create localized content.
-For example, if you run a restaurant chain with multiple locations, customers can visit yourrestaurant.com for all-encompassing content.
-Or, customers looking for the menu at your Nashville location could get the information they're looking for via the subdomain for that restaurant location, nashville.yourrestaurant.com.
+For example, if you run a restaurant chain with multiple locations, customers can visit www.myrestaurant.com for all-encompassing content.
+Or, customers looking for the menu at your Nashville, Tennessee location can access this information via nashville.myrestaurant.com.

 How to Create a Subdomain

-No matter what you want to use your subdomain for (blog, customer support, help page, or online store) you’ll be able to create one with the help of your web hosting provider.
+No matter what you want to use your subdomain for, you can create one with the help of your web hosting provider.

 Now you’ll want to navigate to Subdomains or Add Subdomains.
 Here you can begin to enter your subdomain of choice.
-Add the subdomain, such as blog, and be sure your primary domain name is selected as well.
+Add the subdomain, and be sure your primary domain name is selected as well.

-Once the domain is created, you’ll need to add domain name system or server (DNS).
+Once the domain is created, you’ll need to add a new domain name system (DNS) record.
 Navigate to DNS and select Add (or a similar command).
-Select what you want your subdomain to connect to, whether it’s an IP address, an IP address connected to the destination hostname, a server name, or a wildcard (catch-all) domain.
+Select what you want your subdomain to connect to, whether it’s an IP address, an IP address connected to the destination hostname, a server name, or a wildcard domain.

 Add a subdomain to your site

-By implementing subdomains on your website, you can create separate sections of content and services for your website without having to create new domain names for each part of your business.
+By implementing subdomains on your website, you can create separate sections of content and services for your website without having to create new domain names for each part.
 Subdomains will also make it easier for users to find what they need, all in one place.
-If you have varying components of your brand, subdomains could help you with the organization of and navigation to these parts of your business.
+If it improves your visitors’ experience, it’s likely a step worth taking.